If you’ve read the news or looked online recently then chances are you’re aware of the state that our planet is in. And it’s not a good one.

 Speaking of restaurants: if you’re like me and you tend to never finish your meal at a restaurant then be sure to pack your own to-go container to save yourself the extra waste!

 I promise, people only look at your funny half of the time but who cares?
 You do you and protect the planet!
+This one is great because it has different compartments for different food and a handle for easy carrying!

 6. Buy in Bulk